 Image: Guest speaker Heather Small at lollipop mentoring networking event September 2021

 Maria started her career as a digital delivery consultant working with a vast array of digital agencies and brands spanning the past 20 years.
 She has spent her career managing, building and nurturing teams and departments.

 Cultivating teams over the years led Maria to develop a deep passion for mentoring and coaching.
 She is a member of the BIMA mentoring council and is also Head of Mentorship for Brixton Finishing School.

-“I know what it is like to stall in my career, be labelled and not to be championed.
+“I know what it is like to stall in my career, be labelled, not championed and ‘left for dead’.
 I also know what it is like to have an advocate and how a true mentor and sponsor can change not only the direction of your career, but also your life.

-I want to ensure that Black women have access to individuals who can help to get them to the next level.
-I want them to know that they are not alone, there is help.”
+The aim of lollipop is to ensure that Black women have access to individuals who can help to get them to the next level.
+I want them to know that they are not alone – there is help.”

 Leontine looks after our delivery programme.
 She has a breadth of experience delivering full service global campaigns in some of London’s top Advertising Agencies over the past 13 years.

 Leontine has a natural problem solving approach to career related obstacles and has always been a champion for personal development, making her a great fit for Lollipop Mentoring.